Assessing & Understanding Adaptation Pathways

 Together with the Environment Agency, we have developed an introductory ten-minute video, which aims to assist local authorities in understanding and implementing the adaptation pathways approach to manage flood and coastal risk and create resilient, thriving places.

-The video includes animation to simply explain what an adaptation pathway approach is.
+The video includes animation to explain simply what an adaptation pathway approach is.
 It outlines how the approach can benefit local authorities, supporting placemaking and adaptive planning for all sources of flood risk.

 It forms part of the Environment Agency’s £8m Adaptation Pathways Programme, which is developing long-term plans to adapt and invest in flooding and coastal change in four strategic locations.
 To find out more about the adaptation approach, please visit: Adaptation Pathway Programme | Engage Environment Agency (engagementhq.com)

-You can watch the video on YouTube.
+You can watch the video here on YouTube.

-Local Authority Rapid Adaptation Pathways Assessment (RAPA) - Trials
+Rapid Adaptation Pathways Assessment (RAPA)

 Webinar & Further Resources